ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

     => Target-facing socket
 ~~~

-Multiple pairs of Connection IDs and sockets can map to the same target-facing
+Multiple pairs of Connection IDs and client-facing sockets can map to the
-socket.
+same target-facing socket.

 This mapping guarantees that any QUIC packet containing the Target Connection ID
 sent from the client to the proxy in forwarded mode can be sent to the correct